Anniversary

 The Foundation Launch

-At this time, The Board of Trustees of the Guilford Savings Bank voted to give $300 as a start-up fund for the new organization, with a pledge to provide three trees at the time of planting.
+At this time, The Board of Trustees of the GSB (Guilford Savings Bank) voted to give $300 as start-up funding for this new community organization, with a pledge to provide three trees at the time of planting.

 Defining its Scope

 The leadership team benchmarked the New Haven Foundation, finding affinity with its mission of bettering the New Haven community.
-They viewed the Foundation as a discretionary reserve fund to meet unexpected expenses and help good ideas become realities.
+They viewed the Foundation as a community resource with a discretionary reserve fund to meet unexpected needs and the desire to help good ideas become reality through seed money.
+The overarching goal was and continues to be to better the Guilford community.

 At the first annual meeting on April 5, 1976, the leadership team discussed:

-• The success of their first project of planting trees across from the green in front of the stores and replacing broken curbing
+- The success of planting the trees in front of the stores and replacing broken curbing

-• A gift to the Guilford Garden Club $50 for a bicentennial planting on the green
+- A $50 “grant” given to the Guilford Garden Club for a bicentennial planting on the green around the statue

 A Sustainable Model

-• Fund Growth: from 1 to 77 charitable finds (total since inception)
+- Fund Growth: from 1 to 77 charitable funds (total since inception)

 As Executive Director Liza Janssen Petra said, “We are honored to be the stewards of the foundation, playing a small role in this project called the Guilford Foundation that will continue to roll forward long after we are gone.
-We are grateful for the vision and determination of the seven founders who established a charitable organization solely focused on using philanthropy to make Guilford a stronger community.”
+The vision and determination of the seven founders to establish a charitable organization singularly focused on bettering Guilford have made it a stronger community.
+Their advocacy expanded to include many diverse causes that impact nearly every resident.”

 Honoring Betty Stevens